 As we move forward, Modules 9 and 10 are all about applying what you’ve learned.
 In Module 9, you’ll develop a collection of classes for linear algebra calculations.
 Then, in Module 10, we’ll guide you through constructing an object-oriented library for solving second-order differential equations—essential skills for simulating real-world scientific phenomena.

 This course is Part 1.
 In the course CPP2, the concepts of Part 2 will be discussed.

 - Course Instructor: Mr. Nishant Soni.
 He has a master’s degree in engineering [M.S.
 (Engg.)] focused on high-performance computing (HPC) from the Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR), Bangalore.
 He has worked as an Applications Engineer (CFD and Heat Transfer) at COMSOL Multiphysics, Bangalore in India.
 Prior to joining COMSOL, he worked in the field of software development, specializing in HPC simulation solutions.
 He has also worked on several research projects involving high-speed unsteady aerodynamics and reduced-order modeling.

-- Doubt clearance: Live video call meetings (Zoom doubt clearing sessions: bi-weekly) and Email support.
+- Doubt clearance: Email support.

 - Discussion forum: A discussion forum to discuss any topics with fellow students and the instructor

 - Total access period: 6 Months from the day of enrolling

 - Computer requirement: Minimum 4 GB RAM and i3 processor

 - Software: GNU C++ Compiler (g++) for Linux preferred.
 You can also use Windows.

 - Access to the course: Once you make the payment, your login ID and password will be sent automatically via email.

 - Learn and master C++ programming for scientific computing applications